Your rights as a mental health patient

 - give you advice about other matters on which people ordinarily seek legal advice.

 If you don’t have a lawyer, you can get help with finding one from staff at the hospital or from a district inspector.
-If you cannot afford to pay for a lawyer, you may be able to get legal aid (for more information see the chapter “Legal aid”).
+If you cannot afford to pay for a lawyer, you may be able to get Legal Aid (see: “Legal Aid”).

 Right 9: The right to company